Chandan-Kondapuram/Rfm-Analysis-and-Customer-Segementation/Readme.md

 # Customer Segmentation Using RFM Analysis

+## About
+This project focuses on customer segmentation using **RFM (Recency, Frequency, Monetary) Analysis** to classify customers based on their purchasing behavior.
+By analyzing transaction history, businesses can optimize marketing strategies, improve customer retention, and enhance sales performance.

 ## Project Overview
 This project implements **RFM (Recency, Frequency, Monetary) Analysis** to segment customers based on their purchasing behavior.
 The goal is to identify high-value customers, potential loyalists, and at-risk customers to optimize marketing strategies and improve customer retention.